symbiotejs/symbiote.js/README.md

 * Native HTML instead of custom template syntax processing.
 * Templates are out of the component or render function context.
 It’s just a simple JavaScript template literals.
 So you can keep or process them wherever you want.
 * No logical operators in templates.
 Logic and presentation are strictly separated.
-* Fast synchronous UI updates.
+* Fast synchronous UI updates, no unexpected redraws.
 * Full data context access from the document structure.
 * Full data context availability for template bindings.
 * DOM API friendly approach for the most performant solutions.